mothepro/verify-bitcoin-message/README.md

 - [ ] Fill out cli info with active values
 - [ ] Nice way to show multiple messages at once
+- [ ] support just the hash for short verification
+  - this would allow us to verify long messages too
 - [x] Allow files as messages (just put the commit you added them in your message and github will auto format it as well :D)
 - [ ] Automatically sync all open `publish` PRs back to `main` branch
 - [ ] Add `publish` tag to PRs with only payload changes